samplchallenges/SAMPL8/README.md

 ### The CB8 challenge

 The CB8 "drugs of abuse" challenge focuses on binding of CB8 to seven guests which are drugs of abuse, including morphine, hydromorphine, methamphetamine, cocaine and others.
 Binding has been experimentally characterized, a provisional patent filed, and the Isaacs group is preparing a paper for publication.

-**Deadline**: The deadline for CB8 submissions will tentatively be September 15, 2020.
-The submission format -- which will be provided at a slighty later date -- will generally match that used for SAMPL7.
+**Deadline**: The deadline for CB8 submissions is September 15, 2020.
+[The submission format is available](https://github.com/samplchallenges/SAMPL8/blob/master/host_guest/CB8/CB8_submissions.txt).

 ## MANIFEST
-- `host_guest`: Details on host-guest challenges
+- `host_guest`: Details on host-guest challenges.

 ## SAMPL-related
 If you give a SAMPL-related talk or presentation or an analysis of its data, and are willing to share publicly, please consider posting on Zenodo and linking it to the [SAMPL Zenodo community].